What is cryotherapy?

 Cryotherapy damages the prostate, which makes the fluid that carries sperm.
 This means you may not be able to have children naturally afterwards.
 If you’re planning to have children, you may be able to store your sperm before cryotherapy.
 Ask your doctor or nurse about this.

 In very rare cases, cryotherapy may cause a hole between the back passage and urethra, called a rectal fistula.
 It's slightly more common if you've already had radiotherapy to treat your prostate cancer, but it's still very unlikely that you will get this.

 It can cause urine to leak from your urethra into your back passage, or bowel contents to leak from your bowel into your urethra.
 Signs include:

 - urine coming out of your back passage

 - pain in your pelvis or back passage

 - bowel contents in your urine

 - air bubbles in your urine

 - urine infections, although these can be caused by other things.

-A rectal fistula can develop up to several months after treatment.
+A rectal fistula can develop several months after treatment.
 Talk to your doctor or nurse straight away if you think you may have one.
 If you do have a fistula, you'll need to have an operation to repair the hole.